diveshwar/Dynamic-Safety-Driven-Resource-Allocation-An-Enhanced-Banker-s-Algorithm-Approach/README.md

 Implementation Details
 Algorithm Enhancement:
 Building on the traditional Banker's Algorithm, this project introduces real-time safety checks to simulate the sequence of process executions.
 This ensures that every resource allocation keeps the system in a safe state.
+Future Directions
+Scalability Enhancements:
+Further optimize the algorithm to efficiently manage larger numbers of processes and resources, possibly through improved data structures or parallel processing techniques.

+Visualization Tools:
+Integrate graphical or console-based visualization components to represent the resource allocation process and safe sequences, making it easier to analyze and debug system behavior.

+Advanced Logging and Error Handling:
+Develop comprehensive logging mechanisms and robust error handling to track system performance, identify issues promptly, and support ongoing improvements.

+Real-World Integration:
+Explore the potential to incorporate this enhanced algorithm into actual operating systems or simulation environments, bridging the gap between academic theory and practical applications.

 Process Simulation:
 Each process is represented by a thread that follows a workflow: it requests resources, simulates execution (via timed delays), and then releases the resources.
 A safe sequence is maintained throughout to guarantee deadlock prevention.